one-on-one/fedtest/README.md

 As a visitor of the landing page on a mobile device of any size, the page layout needs to be optimimal for my device without being redirected to a different page.
 The layout must always:

 - match the current style
-- allow text can be read easily without zooming or horizontal scrolling
+- make sure text can be read easily without zooming or horizontal scrolling
-- the form is prominent and easy to fill out
+- ensure the form is prominent and easy to fill out

 ## Questions?